-- Things to do on the island
+- Activities and things to do on the island of Koh Muk

-- Practical travel information for Koh Mook.
+- Practical travel information for Koh Mook Island.

-1. My personal experience on Koh Mook
+1. My personal experience of traveling to Koh Mook

-For Me, Koh Mook was such a typical island as seen in the movies
+Koh Mook was such a typical island as seen in the movies

 Ko Mook is also called Koh Muk: ´Pearl Island´ in Thai

-The Thai word of ´Muk´ means pearl and I completely see where the name of this island comes from.
+The Thai word ´Muk´ means pearl and I completely see where the name of this island comes from.
 The island is very untouched and a true example of a place where nature still outbalances humanity.
 I think it is a true pearl laying in the Andaman Sea.
 The main attraction of Koh Mook is the Emerald Cave, which might be the pearl of the island.
 Don´t forget to check out the little video about the secret beach you reach once you´ve passed through the Emerald Cave!

-The Emerald Cave got her name due to the blue-greenish colour from the sunlight reflecting upon the water which you can see when you are in the cave.
+The Emerald Cave got her name due to the blue-greenish color from the sunlight reflecting upon the water which you can see when you are in the cave.
 But besides the emerald cave, there are also hiking trails to do, you can kayak around the island, visit the local village and you can even go scuba diving on Koh Mook!

-You pass some local houses or fruit shake stands while the local Thai people either are taking a nap or greet you also with a bright smile, in the meantime you´re constantly surrounded by an immense nature, hearing the jungle sounds and the most beautiful butterflies will cross your path all the time.
-For the night time, you can go to Ting Tong Bar or Mong Bar where local island guys are copying Bob Marley on their reggae nights.
+You pass some local houses or fruit shake stands while the local Thai people either are taking a nap or greet you also with a bright smile, in the meantime you´re constantly surrounded by immense nature, hearing the jungle sounds and the most beautiful butterflies will cross your path all the time.
+For the nighttime, you can go to Ting Tong Bar or Mong Bar where local island guys are copying Bob Marley on their reggae nights.

-Spending the night with stormy weather, jungle noises and weird insects!
+Spending the night with stormy weather, jungle noises, and weird insects!

 At night time the weather sometimes went really stormy with thunderstorms and heavy rains.
 I was staying in a small, budget beach hut in the Koh Mook Garden Beach Resort, (I receive a small commission on your purchase through this link) which almost felt like camping.
-The hut was not more than a mattress on the floor, a fan and a bright pink mosquito net, which was absolutely necessary due to all the insects flying and crawling around at night.
+The hut was not more than a mattress on the floor, a fan, and a bright pink mosquito net, which was absolutely necessary due to all the insects flying and crawling around at night.
 The attached bathroom was half-open, and at some point, there was something flying around which looked like a moth but had the size of a bird.
 I never ever saw something like this before in my life and I still don´t even know what it was but I was glad when it finally left again!

 The exciting experiences at night added to the adventure feeling of Koh Mook!

-Noises from the jungle made me sometimes having to push scary thoughts away: “What if a snake decides to come in?”.
+Noises from the jungle made me sometimes have to push scary thoughts away: “What if a snake decides to come in?”.
 BTW there are many other accommodation choices with air-conditioned rooms because it might not sound very attractive to everyone, however to me it really was.
 It was just part of the adventure and contributed to the overall amazing experience I had on the island of Koh Mook.
-The next morning you wake up with a calm sea, a brightly shining sun like the night and bad weather never happened.
-Yes, exactly like in these movies ´The Blue Lagoon´, ´Cast Away´, you name it even the series ´Lost´ if you like.
-For me, it didn’t really feel like Thailand but more like being on an island in the Pacific somewhere.
+The next morning you wake up with a calm sea, a brightly shining sun like the night, and bad weather never happened.
+Yes, exactly like in these movies ´The Blue Lagoon´, ´Cast Away´, or you name it even the series ´Lost´ if you like.
+For me, it didn’t really feel like Thailand but I felt more like being on an island in the Pacific somewhere.
 And that destination is still on my list!